 So, in the end, The White Rose represents a wasted opportunity.
 It is a good little tear jerker but it could have been much more.
 Some of the problems can be traced to a script with too many main characters (the second love story could have been jettisoned with few consequences) but most of it can be put down to a general lack of originality.
 The story is essentially Way Down East meets The Scarlet Letter.

-A better script and more sensitivity in racial matters might have made The White Rose one of Griffith’s better potboilers.
+A better script and less racism (I know, I know) might have made The White Rose one of Griffith’s better potboilers.
 Don’t expect a masterpiece and you will find an enjoyable film but not a great one.

 Where can I see it?